akashkuppattil-dev/akash-portfolio/README.md

 This website is designed to be hosted on GitHub Pages.
 To deploy:

-1. Create a new GitHub repository named `username.github.io` (replace username with your GitHub username)
+1. Create a new GitHub repository named `akash-portfolio`
 2. Push the contents of this folder to the `main` branch
-3. Your site will be live at `https://username.github.io`
+3. Your site will be live at:

 ## Technologies Used

 - HTML5
-- CSS3 (with Flexbox and Grid)
+- CSS3 (Flexbox & Grid)
 - JavaScript (ES6+)
 - Font Awesome Icons
 - Google Fonts (Montserrat and Open Sans)